-ORE Catapult signed a new Memorandum of Understanding (MoU) on 18 March with Statoil, the Scottish Government and Scottish Enterprise as Statoil announces Batwind: A new battery storage solution for offshore wind energy.
+ORE Catapult has signed a new Memorandum of Understanding (MoU) with Statoil, the Scottish Government and Scottish Enterprise as Statoil announces ‘Batwind’ – a new battery storage solution for offshore wind energy.
 The concept will be piloted in the world’s first floating wind farm, the Hywind pilot park off the coast of Peterhead in Aberdeenshire, Scotland.

 Batwind will be developed in co-operation with Scottish universities and suppliers, under the MOU.

 Battery storage has the potential to support the deployment of wind energy by mitigating intermittency and optimising output to drive efficiency and lower costs.
 The Batwind pilot in Scotland will provide a technological and commercial foundation for implementation in full-scale offshore wind farms, opening new commercial opportunities in a growing market.

 Stephen Bull, Statoil’s senior vice president for offshore wind, said: